NSEDownload/NSEDownload/README.md

   </tbody>
 </table>

+## **Tips & Tricks** ##
+1. You might run into access issues due to requests per second exceeding the permissible threshold.
+Add a delay of 5-10 seconds between multiple symbols to resolve the issue. ([Discussion](https://github.com/NSEDownload/NSEDownload/issues#issuecomment-1699721241))

 ## **Change Log** ##

-1. Removed indices, returns and adjusted stocks.
+1. Removed indices, returns, and adjusted stocks.
-2. Made changes to use new NSE site and cookies.
+2. Made changes to use the new NSE site and cookies.

 ## **Contributing** ##

-If you find any bugs or issue, please raise an issue for the same.
-You can also contribute by suggesting new features.
+If you find any bugs or issues, please raise an issue.
+You can also feel free to suggest new features.

 ## **Buy me a coffee** ##

-If my work has helped you in any way, you can buy me a coffee.
+If my work has helped you, buy me a coffee!
 <br>
 <a href="https://www.buymeacoffee.com/jinit" target="_blank"><img src="https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png" alt="Buy Me A Coffee" style="height: 41px !important;width: 174px !important;box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;-webkit-box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;" ></a>